 One of my favorite things about millet is that it can work wonders for your gut.
 It’s great for digestion, especially if you’re dealing with the following issues –

-Millet can help with nutrient retention.
-The high content of dietary fiber in millet also works to help eliminate waste, leaving your kidneys, liver, and immune system better off.
+Millet may also support better nutrient retention.
+The high content of dietary fiber in millet also works to help eliminate waste, leaving your kidneys, liver, and immune system better off.2

 If you’re working on switching to a lectin-free diet, allow millet to become a new go-to ingredient for you.
 You can make delicious bread using millet flour, or feast on a bowl of millet cereal and coconut milk.
 Enjoy the nutty flavor and fragrance!